igrishaev/lambda/README.md

 [search]: https://clojars.org/search?q=lambda

-There is a lot of Lambda Clojure libraries so far: quick search on Clojars gives several screens of them.
-What is the point to make a new one?
+There are a lot of Lambda Clojure libraries so far: a [quick search][search] on Clojars gives several screens of them.
+What is the point of making a new one?
 Well, because none of the existing libraries covers my requirements, namely:

-- I want a framework be free from any Java SDK, but pure Clojure only.
+- I want a framework free from any Java SDK, but pure Clojure only.
-- I want it to compile into a single binary file so no environment of any kind is needed.
+- I want it to compile into a single binary file so no environment is needed.
 - The deployment process must be extremely simple.

 As the result, this framework: